 Apprentices receive a paycheck for working from the shop, and these part-time wages are the only cost incurred by shops that participate in the program as trainers.
 Shops must also maintain good standing with the association, and IGONC is also accepting applications from shops with trainers interested in improving the industry’s future.
-Pulverenti says, “If a shop wants a good pool of qualified talent to hire from in the future, it is important for them to nurture the technicians of tomorrow, today.
+Sauls says, “If a shop wants a good pool of qualified talent to hire from in the future, it is important for them to nurture the technicians of tomorrow, today.
 As many shop owners see it, they are growing their own employees and are able to train them right from the start.”

-Apprentices who successfully complete the program will graduate with a degree and zero debt, in addition to a certified apprenticeship and journeyman’s card.
+Apprentices who successfully complete the program will graduate with a degree and zero debt, in addition to a certified apprenticeship and Journeyman’s card.

 Interested high school seniors must register with the apprenticeship program and be placed with an approved shop before graduation.
 Over the course of the apprenticeship, students must demonstrate proficiency in a number of tasks; containing nearly 40 specific job functions, the list includes tasks related to engine repair, automatic and manual transmissions and transaxles, suspension and steering, and brakes.
-In addition to mastering these tasks, apprentices must meet a certain number of hours at schools and in the shop in order for their tuition to be waived.
+In addition to mastering these tasks, apprentices must meet a certain number of hours at school and in the shop in order for their tuition to be waived.

 IGONC is diligently working on reaching students earlier in their schooling to make them aware of the opportunities that exist within the industry.
 In the near future, the association hopes to add a pre-apprenticeship program that would allow students to register at age 16 and shift into the apprenticeship program after graduation.